 SDOs

-consumers (e.g. patients, care givers, employees, employers) involved in data origination, management, and use of healthcare data
+Consumers (e.g. patients, care givers, employees, employers) involved in data origination, management, and use of healthcare data

-Organization’s staff involved in implementation of HIT Systems
+Implementers - Organization’s staff involved in implementation of HIT Systems

 Educators of HIT programs – need to be reflected in core domains

 In 2016, we are only focusing on the target audiences in #1-4.
 In the initial analysis (January – March) we are focusing on target audience #1.

+Incorporate to address that these requirements are applicable to ALL technical actors (IS), so the term entity in the context of IHE definitions of actors is Content Creator (sender) and Content Consumer (receiver)

 Development Process (Received feedback that business requirements should be objectively verifiable – Need to be able to prove that each requirement has been met e.g. an audit)

 Business requirements derived from the description of business processes, i.e., statements, provided by each principle in the 2014 AHIMA’s Information Governance Principles for Healthcare (IGPHC) white paper.
 AHIMA Standards Taskforce of subject matter experts (SMEs) conducted thorough review of each statement in consensus-based discussions.
 In addition, the requirements were reviewed by a broader audience of HIM professionals during the public comment period.
 Finalized statements were further used to harmonize the requirements with the AHIMA Information Governance Adoption Model (IGAM).
 So, organizations interested in IGAM assessment could prove that each requirement has been met.